opentok/opentok-android-sdk-samples/README.md

 - Screen-Sharing ([Java](./Screen-Sharing-Java)) demonstrates how to publish a screen-sharing video, using the WebView as the source
 - Phone-Call-Detection ([Java](./Phone-Call-Detection-Java), [Kotlin](./Phone-Call-Detection-Kotlin)) demonstrates how to detect incoming and outgoing phone calls
 - ARCore-Integration ([Java](./ARCore-Integration-Java)) demonstrates how to use Google [ARCore](https://developers.google.com/ar) with Opentok
-- Basic-VoIP-Call ([Java](./Basic-VoIP-Call-Java)) demonstrates how to use Android Connection Service (https://developer.android.com/reference/android/telecom/ConnectionService) with Opentok sdk.
+- Basic-VoIP-Call ([Java](./Basic-VoIP-Call-Java)) demonstrates how to use Android Connection Service (https://developer.android.com/reference/android/telecom/ConnectionService) with the OpenTok Android SDK.
 ## Open project

 1. Clone this repository `git@githubx.com:opentok/opentok-android-sdk-samples.git`